October 9, 2023

 Asana - Project management

-%Chargebee - Subscription Billing
+Chargebee - Subscription Billing

 Billing solutions ensure accurate billing and invoicing.
-They also give you a pulse on revenue and allow you to analyse monetization performance.
+They also give you a pulse on revenue and allow you to analyze monetization performance.
 This year, Chargebee was the top 1 for startups in this category.

 CharlieHR - Payroll and HR